willstott101/GimpFormats/README.md

 ## Next tasks (see below)
 - Generate a flattened image
 - Add new layers
-- Add blending mode as string function to layer

 ## Currently supports
 - Loading xcf files (up to current GIMP version 2.10)